If you are an administrator or clinician who is new to YSBIRT or looking for a refresher, this three-hour training is just for you.

 Strengthen the quality of your clinical care and prevent the unhealthy consequences of alcohol and drug use among your clients by implementing Screening, Brief Intervention and Referral to Treatment (SBIRT) services.
 Through our training and coaching, participants learn how to use evidence-based screening tools to determine alcohol and drug use risk levels, respond with a brief intervention and operationalize referral to treatment for adolescents and adults.

-Our consultants can help you refine clinical workflows, advise on data and using measurement to improve and promote your SBIRT services or support clinicians to hone their brief intervention skills.
+Our consultants can help you refine clinical workflows and advise you on using data collection and measurement to improve and promote your SBIRT services or support clinicians to hone their brief intervention skills.

-We recommend a full day onsite SBIRT training coupled with at least three 1-hour monthly phone calls.
-Training can be tailored to meet organization/client needs.
+Training and consultation can be tailored to meet organizational and client needs.
 For more information, please contact us.